brentjayingram/antiracism/content/communities.md

 [Be the Bridge](https://www.facebook.com/beabridgebuilder/)

 This is a coalition that empowers people and culture toward racial healing, equity and reconciliation.
+You can learn how to create groups within your community, work or church to discuss issues of race in a healthy way.